sourcegraph/sourcegraph-public-snapshot/doc/admin/how-to/dirty_database.md

 ### 2. Run the sql queries to finish incomplete migrations

-Sourcegraphs migration files take for form of `sql` files following the snake case naming schema `<version>_<description>.<up or down>.sql` and can be found [here](https://sourcegraph.com/github.com/sourcegraph/sourcegraph/-/tree/migrations) in subdirectories for the specific database. _Note frontend is the pgsql database_.
+Sourcegraph's migration files take for form of `sql` files following the snake case naming schema `<version>_<description>.<up or down>.sql` and can be found [here](https://sourcegraph.com/github.com/sourcegraph/sourcegraph/-/tree/migrations) in subdirectories for the specific database. _Note frontend is the pgsql database_.

 1. **Find the up migration starting with the version number identified in [step 1](#1-identify-incomplete-migration):** [https://github.com/sourcegraph/sourcegraph/tree/main/migrations](https://github.com/sourcegraph/sourcegraph/tree/main/migrations)

 2. **Run the code from the identified migration _up_ file explicitly using the `psql` CLI:**
    * It’s possible that one or more commands from the migration ran successfully already.
 In these cases you may need to run the sql transaction in pieces.
-For example if a migration file creates multiple indexes and one index already exist you'll need to manually run this transaction skipping that line or adding `IF NOT EXISTS` to the transaction.
+For example if a migration file creates multiple indexes and one index already exists you'll need to manually run this transaction skipping that line or adding `IF NOT EXISTS` to the transaction.
    * If you’re running into unique index creation errors because of duplicate values please let us know at support@sourcegraph.com or via your enterprise support channel.
    * There may be other error cases that don't have an easy admin-only resolution, in these cases please let us know at support@sourcegraph.com or via your enterprise support channel.